Joe Biden Sends Condolences To Donald Trump After Brother’s Death: ‘Our Prayers Are With You All’

-Joe Biden sent a message of condolences to Donald Trump and his family after the death of the president’s brother this weekend, saying he knew well the pain of losing a loved one and was sending prayers.
+Joe Biden sent a message of condolences to Donald Trump and his family after the death of the president’s brother this weekend, saying he knows well the pain of losing a loved one and was sending prayers.

 Robert Trump, the younger brother of the president, died on Saturday after being hospitalized.
 Donald Trump made a trip to New York to visit his brother the day before his death, when reports indicated that the younger sibling was in serious condition with an undisclosed ailment.